holderbaum-io/think-about-website/pages/blog/launching-a-conference.md

 ### 1) Reducing Advertisement and Decorations

 We simply **cut this budget by 50%**.
-Especially reducing on print media and online marketing gives us a lot of cost saving.
+Especially reduction of print media and online marketing gives us a lot of cost saving.
 The consequence is that we will have to do much more legwork ourselves.
-This includes manually distributing flyers and posters ourselves, investing more time in Twitter and in general be more creative with the resources we already have in our hands.
+This includes manually distributing flyers and posters ourselves, spending more time on Twitter and in general be more creative with the resources we already have in our hands.

 ### 2) Rethinking our approach to Merchandise